Blades for Alumina Ceramic and Silicon Carbide

 These blades also suit for silicon carbide, ceramic and porcelain, travertine, hard stone etc

-Our range of blades are from 5"/125mm to 20"/500mm, so next time your cutting advanced impact resistant alumina ceramic, rubber composite or zirconia toughened alumina (ZTA) give us a call.
+My range of blades are from 5"/125mm to 20"/500mm, so next time your cutting advanced impact resistant alumina ceramic, rubber composite or zirconia toughened alumina (ZTA) give me a call.

 Because they are thinner, they have less diamond.
 They will wear out faster, but are a lower price initially.